George Floyd protests in Mississippi

 This is a list of protests related to the murder of George Floyd in Mississippi, United States.

 Locations

 Biloxi

 On May 30, about 50 people protested peacefully with signs and bullhorns along Beach Boulevard in front of the Biloxi Lighthouse.
 More than 60 demonstrated in the same place on May 31 as passing motorists honked horns in solidarity.

 Gulfport

 On June 6, hundreds of protesters gathered in Jones Park and marched down Highway 90 in support of Black Lives Matter.
 The protest remained peaceful, despite rumors that bricks were present to rile up emotions.

 Hattiesburg

 About 30 protesters, waving signs and chanting, marched peacefully on May 31 down Hardy Street, escorted by city police cars.
 An organizer of the event marched with her hands cuffed symbolically behind her back.

+About two weeks later, another protest was held, this one with over 1,000 participants.

 Jackson

 On Friday, May 29, about 25 demonstrators peacefully protested in front of the Mississippi State Capitol and marched through downtown Jackson.
 On June 6, between 3,000 and 5,000 protesters gathered for a Black Lives Matter rally in front of the state capitol.
 Jackson Mayor Chokwe Antar Lumumba attended the rally.
 Mississippi Highway Patrol distributed masks to protesters.